uaqq/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 |-----------|-------|-------------------|
 |Boolean|off|coordinator, session, reload|

+## <a id="gp_track_pending_delete"></a>gp\_track\_pending\_delete

+This parameter enables global pending delete relations tracker.
+It helps to avoid accumulation of orphaned files in base directory after backend process crash.

+Interuption of relation creation by backend crash lefts orpahned files.
+Catalog has no information about such files after recovery and they can be removed only manually.

+If `gp_track_pending_delete` is enabled, pending delete relations from all backends become tracked in shared memory.
+Each online checkpoint generates additional type of record (`XLOG_PENDING_DELETE`), which contains a list of pending delete relations.
+During recovery, each not committed/aborted relation from this list or from `XLOG_SMGR_CREATE` record is considered orphaned.
+As relations are orphaned, their files can be safely removed, which is done automatically.
+The drawback is increased memory consumption during table(s) creation and recovery.

+The default value is `on`.

 ## <a id="gp_use_legacy_hashops"></a>gp\_use\_legacy\_hashops

 For a table that is defined with a `DISTRIBUTED BY key\_column` clause, this parameter controls the hash algorithm that is used to distribute table data among segment instances.
 The default value is `false`, use the jump consistent hash algorithm.